PJ427/Credi_Risk_Analysis/README.md

 ## Results

-  There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models.
   By using six machine learning models we attempted to determine which algorithm results in the best perfomance.

-  In our Credit Risk Reampling we used four algorithms beginnig with Oversmapling.
-First we used the Naive Random Oversampling and then the SMOTE algorithm.
+  In our Credit Risk Reampling we used four algorithms beginnig with Oversampling.
+First, we used the Naive Random Oversampling and then the SMOTE algorithm.
 Next we moved onto Undersampling, using the Clustered Centroids algorithm.
-Finally we completed this portion using a Combination (over and under) Sampling usingthe SMOTEENN algorithm.
+Finally, we completed this portion using a Combination (over and under) Sampling using the SMOTEENN algorithm:

    | :Algorithm:       | Accuracy | Precision | Recall |   F1   |
    | ----------------- | :------: | :-------: | :----: | :----: |